Adam Duvall Player Props: Red Sox vs. Rockies

-After going 0-for-3 in his last game, Adam Duvall and the Boston Red Sox face the Colorado Rockies (who will start Chase Anderson) at 7:10 PM ET on Tuesday.
+The Boston Red Sox and Adam Duvall, who went 1-for-5 with a double last time out, battle Austin Gomber and the Colorado Rockies at Fenway Park, Wednesday at 7:10 PM ET.

-In his previous game he had a hitless showing (0-for-3) against the Rockies.
+He had a one-hit showing in his most recent game (1-for-5) against the Rockies.

 Adam Duvall Game Info & Props vs. the Rockies